aws-samples/amazon-bedrock-and-aurora-mysql-integration/README.md

 ### This is sample Scripts

 - Create sample tables
-- Create Functions for integrate with Bedrock
+- Create Functions for integrate with Amazon Bedrock
 - Obtain Sample Data from RSS

 Note: In this script use CURRENT_USER() as default value of modify_user column.